“GFD: Blade Of Shadows”

 “Tadashi!!!”
 Zhao snapped as he returned to the fire.
 “You must excuse the boy.
 He falls victim to fairy tales and rumors quite often.”
-As Tadashi gave his grandfather an angry and humiliated look from his comment, I found the boy’s story more believable than his elder’s story to discredit it.
+As Tadashi gave his grandfather an angry and humiliated look for his comment, I found the boy’s story more believable than his elder’s attempt to discredit it.

 We all put out the fire and went to bed shortly after, but something about what the boy said stayed with me.
 The ‘blood gods’.
 The title alone brought back memories of my brother’s final moments.
 And I wondered…if perhaps there were more of these demons walking the same plane of existence as the rest of us.
 And if so…how many?

-In the days to come, Zhao, Tadashi, and I, continued our nightly fire lit conversations.
+In the days that followed, Zhao, Tadashi, and I, continued our nightly fire lit conversations.
 It became quite the enjoyable tradition.
 And seeing as I didn’t drink as much as Zhao did, he was able to indulge without worrying about supervision for the boy once he was asleep.

 One night, as the fire wood was low and I offered to go out and grab some more at sunset…something happened…

 I was coming back to the field with a load of kindling and firewood on my shoulder, when I heard screams and chaos coming from the center of town.
 Zhao lived far enough away where, to hear such distress from that distance, must have meant serious trouble.